 - A. Eating is not permitted on the bus during the school day. - B. No glass container of any kind will be transported. - C. Beverages will not be permitted regardless of the type of container used.
-Exceptions may be made during particularly hot weather. - D. The use of tobacco, electronic cigarettes, and vapers is forbidden. - E. Gum is also forbidden. - F. Students will be permitted to carry only books and other items related to school work which can be held in the student's lap.
+Exceptions may be made during particularly hot weather. - D. The use of tobacco, electronic cigarettes, and vapers is forbidden. - E. Students will not eat, drink, chew gum, or bring alcohol, tobacco, drugs, or any controlled substances on the bus. - F. Students will not carry animals, glass objects, nuisance items, hazardous materials, or weapons onto the bus. - G. Students will be permitted to carry only books and other items related to schoolwork which can be held in the student's lap.
 Large musical instruments, sports equipment, snakes, and live animals will not be transported.
-Band instruments may be transported if they can be held in the student's lap and if they do not take up seat space. - G. Use of electronic devices, including but not limited to cell phones, pagers, audible radios, tape or compact disc players without headphones, or any other electronic device that might interfere with the school bus communications equipment or the school bus driver's safe operation of the bus are prohibited. - H. Students are prohibited from using mirrors, lasers, cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's safe operation of the school bus.
+Band instruments may be transported if they can be held in the student's lap and if they do not take up seat space. - H. Students are NOT allowed to wear headphones while loading and unloading buses. - I. Students are allowed to "Bring Your Own Device" (BYOD) while on board the bus but shall be prohibited from using such device during the operation of the school bus in a manner that interferes with the communication equipment or the bus manager's/driver's operation of the school bus.
+The bus manager/driver may allow wearing of headphones with an audio system on a case-by-case basis as long as it is in accord with the local school rules. - J. Students are prohibited from using mirrors, lasers, cameras, or any other lights or reflective devices in a manner that might interfere with the school bus driver's safe operation of the school bus.